 The group is composed of researchers that are experts in developmental psychology and psychopathology.
-Utilising multidisciplinary approaches the research expertise includes: infant social and conceptual development (core knowledge), cognitive, social and educational development (reading, language, numeracy) in typical and atypical populations, perception of facial appearance, the development of fears and phobias, bullying and victimization, premature birth, psychotic experiences and Post Traumatic Stress Disorder.
-The research group has published over 100 research articles in refereed journals, is currently home to six PhD students and has attracted substantial research funding from both the private and public sector.
-The group's research toolkit includes a wide range of equipment and a baby laboratory.
+Using multidisciplinary approaches, the research expertise includes: infant social and conceptual development (core knowledge), cognitive, social and educational development (reading, language, numeracy) in typical and atypical populations, perception of facial appearance, bullying and victimisation, premature birth, psychotic experiences, Post Traumatic Stress Disorder, online risk, domestic violence and intimate partner relationships.